March 1, 2015 Leave a comment

 This alarming image I conjure from the Bible is a far cry from any religious doctrine in the world, but it may be a bit closer to the truth.
 It does not put God in the awkward, impossible position of an all-powerful deity who allows the constant evils, wars, and disasters that occur on this planet.
 But all orthodox religions do put God in this awkward position.

 With all the religious talk of omnipotent, benevolent deities who love us, the world is in horrible shape, with evil entities running rampant everywhere, whether cutting off our heads or hacking our computers, causing misery and conflict and destruction everywhere.
-The omnipotent deities cannot be criticized by their believers for this sorry state of affairs, so the standard excuse given in religions is that we are all part of God or made in the image of God, even the evil ones.
+The omnipotent deities cannot be criticized by their believers for this disastrous state of affairs, so the standard excuse given in religions is that we are all part of God or made in the image of God, even the evil ones.
 So it follows that we are granted (or we grant ourselves, as part of God) free will as a precious loving gift, for good or evil, for better or worse, because all are loved, even the evil ones.
 If a person chooses to use their free will to turn to evil, well, that is terrible, but it is their own fault, not God’s fault, and God has no responsibility to immediately revoke the free will that is being horribly abused by that person, even though God is omnipotent.

 Religious believers accept this nonsense concerning God and evil, then largely forget it or ignore it, because it is unpleasant to think too much about evil and evil people.
 Then they are overly confident in their faith, and smug in their superiority and safety, largely blind to the predatory evil in the world, until it comes to kill them and cut their heads off.
 Part of my purpose here is to shake religious believers out of their smugness, their false (and foolish) sense of security, their belief that God has everything handled, that God will protect them, that God is omnipotent, that God has a wonderful plan, that God is defeating evil so that we don’t have to.
 Religious believers think that they are protected, right up until the moment that they are killed by a terrorist or a criminal that they did not see coming, because they were blinded by their religion.
+God does have a plan, but it is constantly thwarted by the disruptive actions of Satan, other opposing spirits, and humans.

 Like a caterpillar, let us say a silk caterpillar, most religious believers weave a protective cocoon of religious doctrine around themselves.
 Like the caterpillar inside the cocoon of silk, most religious believers have the ultimate feeling of security from all their wonderful doctrines of peace, love and protection.
 They also expect to emerge from their cocoon someday, like a beautiful butterfly, oblivious to all the destruction that happened around them, in a new spiritual body, in the presence of God.
 If they are even aware of all the violence happening outside their cocoon of religious doctrine, they are confident that they are protected by their cocoon, because they believe their cocoon was woven by God, and not by themselves.